On a Combination of Alternating Minimization and Nesterov's Momentum: Introduction

-Concerning the optimal transport problem, the most used algorithm is Sinkhorn's algorithm \cite{sinkhorn1974diagonal,cuturi2013sinkhorn}.
+Concerning the OT problem, the most used algorithm is Sinkhorn's algorithm \cite{sinkhorn1974diagonal,cuturi2013sinkhorn}.
 Its complexity for the OT problem was first analyzed in \cite{altschuler2017near-linear} and improved in \cite{dvurechensky2018computational}.
-An accelerated gradient descent method in application to OT problem was also analyzed in \cite{dvurechensky2018computational} with a better dependence on $k$ in the rate, but worse dependence on the dimension of the problem, see also \cite{lin2019efficient}.
-Complexity of approximating Wasserstein barycenter was analyzed in \cite{kroshnin19a}, where the complexity by Iterative Bregman Projections algorithm and a variant of accelerated gradient method was obtained.
+An accelerated gradient descent method in application to OT problem was also analyzed in \cite{dvurechensky2018computational} with a better dependence on $k$ in the rate, but worse dependence on the dimension of the problem, see also \cite{lin2019efficient}. \cite{altschuler2017near-linear} propose a greedy variant called Greenkhorn together with complexity analysis, which was improved in \cite{lin2019efficient}.
+In an unpublished preprint \cite{lin2019efficiency} the authors propose a randomized accelerated version of Sinkhorn's algorithm.
+We summarize the complexity of existing methods for OT in the Table 2. $N$ is the number of points in the histogram, $C$ is the transportation cost matrix, $\varepsilon$ desired accuracy.
+The complexity of approximating Wasserstein barycenter was analyzed in \cite{kroshnin19a}, where the complexity by Iterative Bregman Projections algorithm and a variant of accelerated gradient method was obtained.
 Previous works \cite{cuturi2014fast,benamou2015iterative,staib2017parallel,claici2018stochastic} did not give an explicit complexity bounds for approximating barycenter.
+But there are plenty of algorithms for approximating WB including accelerated gradient method plus Sinkhorn's algorithm \cite{cuturi2014fast}, gradient-type methods \cite{cuturi2016smoothed}, accelerated primal-dual gradient descent~\cite{dvurechensky2018decentralize,krawtschenko2020distributed}, stochastic gradient descent~\cite{claici2018stochastic,tiapkin2020stochastic}, distributed and parallel gradient descent~\cite{staib2017parallel,uribe2018distributed,rogozin2021decentralized}, alternating direction method of multipliers (ADMM)\cite{Ye-2017-Fast,Yang-2018-ADMM} and interior-point algorithm~\cite{Ge-2019-Interior}.
+Only recently the question of complexity got some answers.
+Namely, two approaches for approximating Wasserstein barycenter based on entropic regularization \cite{cuturi2013sinkhorn} were analyzed.
+The first approach is based on Iterative Bregman Projection (IBP) algorithm \cite{benamou2015iterative}, which can be considered as a general alternating projections algorithm and also as a generalization of the Sinkhorn's algorithm \cite{sinkhorn1974diagonal}.
+The second approach Primal-Dual Accelerateg Gradient Descent (PDAGD) is based on constructing a dual problem and solving it by primal-dual accelerated gradient descent.
+For both approaches, it was shown, how the regularization parameter should be chosen in order to approximate the original, non-regularized barycenter.
+In \cite{2020arXiv200204783L} the authors proposed a variant of the Iterative Bregman Projection (IBP) algorithm, which they called FastIBP.
+Very recently \cite{dvinskikh2021improved} provided two algorithms to compute Wasserstein barycenter, one of them has the best theoretical convergence guarantees.